cliffzhu/cloudflare-worker-email/README.md

 2. **"Authentication failed"**
    - Verify SMTP_USERNAME and SMTP_PASSWORD
    - Check if account requires app-specific passwords
-   - **For Office 365**: Ensure the user account is excluded from MFA-required Conditional Access policies, or use app-specific passwords
+   - **For Office 365**: Ensure the user account is excluded from MFA-required Conditional Access policies, and generate app-specific password

 3. **"Authorization header is required"**
    - Include `Authorization: Bearer YOUR_AUTH_CODE` header in API requests